kolenaIO/kolena/docs/metrics/average-precision.md

 $$
 \text{AP} = \frac {(\frac 1 1 + \frac 0 2 + \frac 0 3 + \frac 2 4 + \frac 3 5 + \frac 0 6 + ... + 0)} 3 = 0.7
 $$

+### mean Average Precision (mAP)

+The mean average precision (mAP) is simply the [macro-average](./averaging-methods.md) of the AP calculated across different classes for object detection workflow or across different queries for information retrieval workflow.
+It is important to note that some papers use AP and mAP interchangeably.

 ## Limitations and Biases